chloehays-ch/539-Grad-Project-/README.md

 Warbler species distributions across the state Shorebird distributions across Rhode Island coastal habitats

 The goal of this project is to compare bird species occurrence among different habitat types, including wildlife refuges, urban environments, and private residential properties.
 These locations were selected because they are sites that will be surveyed during upcoming summer fieldwork.
+It also seeks to osberve the distribution of migratory bird species across Rhode Island to determine the most freqently spotted warbler and shorebird species.
+These species were chosen because of their extreme migratory patterns.

 ## Research Questions
 What bird species are commonly observed at each site?